What You Need To Know Before Getting A Family Dog

 What Happens When You’re Not Home?

 You also need to consider how much time your dog will be spending at home alone, and how they will be spending that time.
 For one thing, dogs crave attention, and if there is no one around to give them attention, they will do all they can to get themselves in trouble (by doing things like tearing up furniture or going to the bathroom indoors).
-If there is never anyone home, don’t get a dog.
+If there’s rarely anyone home, it may be best to reconsider getting a dog.

 Obviously, people work and kids go to school, so while you have the eight hours away make sure your dog has something to do and someplace safe to be.
 Consider crate training, for one thing.
 Also, make sure they have a toy or a rawhide to keep them occupied.